ers-stars/dolphot_jwst/docs/source/pre-processing/masking.rst

 This is accomplished through the mask routines *nircammask* and *nirissmask*.
 Specifically, these routines will:

 * Mask out bad or saturated pixels using the Data Quality (DQ) array included in the images.
 * Convert units from MJy/sr to DN.
-This is done by diving the pixel values by the FITS keyword PHOTMJSR and multiplying them by the FITS keyword EFFEXPTM.
+This is done by diving the pixel values by the FITS keyword PHOTMJSR and multiplying them by exposure time (see Note).
 * For distorted images (non-drizzled) multiply the pixel value by the pixel area map.
 * Add the readout noise and gain values in the FITS header.